CluedIn-io/CluedIn.Documentation/docs/020-deployment/azure/080-step-by-step-install.md

     - `dnsPrefix`: DNS prefix for your cluster, for example: aks-cluedin-dev-dns, aks-cluedin-test-dns etc...
     - `kubernetesVersion`: 1.20.9 or later
     - `networkPlugin`: can be "kubenet" or "azure".
 If you choose azure, you need to add another parameter called vnetSubnetID and add its value.
 More information on how to get the ID can be found [here](https://docs.microsoft.com/en-us/cli/azure/network/vnet/subnet?view=azure-cli-latest). **For the remainder of the installation, we are using Kubenet.**
-    - `workspaceName`: choose a workspace name, this is used for the monitoring of your cluster.
+    - `workspaceName`: choose a workspace name, this is used for the monitoring of your cluster, it can be **DefaultWorkspace-{subscription-id}-{region}**, for example: DefaultWorkspace-abcd1234-a1b2-0123-9f8e-1234a567b890-WEU
     - `omsWorkspaceId`: The format should be /subscriptions/**{subscription-id}**/resourcegroups/defaultresourcegroup-**{region}**/providers/microsoft.operationalinsights/workspaces/**{workspaceName}**, you need to replace the parts in **bold** by the appropriate values.
 In order to find your subscription Id, you can run the following command
         ```powershell
         az account show